shamshirz/code_vis/README.md

   * ✅ Display graph in browser is easier than asking users to download a cmd line util
   * Remove existing mix task
 * Remove circular dep bug (don't add duplicate nodes)
   * Thought I fixed it, but I didn't - create test case
-* (Maybe) search for function in index
+* ✅ search for function in index
 * (Maybe) ngrok deployment for specific users of a project
 * Tests
   * Filtering out of non-user modules